embeddedinn/embeddedinn.github.io/_pages/CV.md

   -	Post silicon bring-up and validation of SoC, RF modules, and development boards.
   -	Design and architecture of bootloaders, OTA, and compiler features for RTOS-based and bare-metal secure wireless solutions.
   -	Voice control interfacing using Amazon Alexa™ and Google Assistant™.
-  -	Manufacturing co-ordination and lead architect for apps DevOps framework.
+  -	Manufacturing coordinator and lead architect for apps DevOps framework.
   - Extensive customer interaction for new product development and support.

 ### **Software Engineer**